 (2) More than 10 people may camp on a site in a camping ground at the one time if the licence holder of the facility agrees that the tents of a group of people who are associated may be pitched together on the site.

+[Clause 4 amended in Gazette 25 Aug 2000 p.
+4917.]

 5A.
 Length of stay at nature based parks

 (1) A person cannot be an occupier at a nature based park for more than 28 nights in total in a 3 month period starting on the first day that the person occupies a site at the facility.